Radu-Nicolae/projects.py/README.md

 ## projects.py

 This repo contains a few python personal projects which were built to exercise and consolidate my Python skills and algorithmically thinking.
-They were developed by difficulty - the first project was the easiest and the last one the most difficult.
+The projects are sorted by difficulty - the first project is the easiest and the last the most difficult.

 The project ideas were inspired from freeCodeCamp, as well as some solutions to a few encountered difficulties.